TERMINATOR: Learning Optimal Exit Points for Early Stopping in Chain-of-Thought Reasoning: Related Work

 \textbf{Prompt Compression. } This line of work is concerned with compressing the input prompt (or context) before passing it to an LLM.
 Some methods use \textit{soft-prompts} \cite{mu2023learning,chevalier2023adapting,ge2024incontext,qin2024dodo} to compress tokenized inputs into a sequence of embeddings.
 These embeddings serve as the LLM's input, allowing richer expressivity, but they are not amenable to black-box LLMs and are difficult to analyze theoretically.
 Other methods use \textit{hard-prompts} \cite{jung2024discrete,jiang2024longllmlingua,pan2024llmlingua2,nagle2024fundamental}, keeping the final compressed input prompt fixed to the same token vocabulary as the LLM. \looseness=-1

-\textbf{Efficient Reasoning. } Analogously to soft-prompt compression, \textit{latent} or \textit{continuous} reasoning is a technique where reasoning unfolds across latent output embeddings (or hidden states) rather than discrete tokens.
+\textbf{Efficient Reasoning. } Analogously to soft-prompt compression, \textit{latent} or \textit{continuous} reasoning is a technique where reasoning unfolds across latent hidden states rather than discrete tokens.
 Methods like Coconut \cite{hao2025training}, CCoT \cite{cheng2024compressed}, and Soft Thinking \cite{zhang2025softthinking} feed the LLM's output embeddings back into the input of the LLM during the reasoning stage, which significantly decreases the number of passes through the LLM before arriving at the final answer.
-LightThinker \cite{zhang2025lightthinker} uses an idea similar to AutoCompressor \cite{chevalier2023adapting}, where each reasoning step is generated as discrete tokens first, compressed, and then the compressed summary of the reasoning thus far is fed back into the LLM to generate the next step.
-Other methods, like TokenSkip and C3oT \cite{xia2025tokenskip,kang2025c3ot}, are closer to hard-prompt compression, where a prompt compressor (or a summarization) model first compresses the \rtx[s] into much shorter versions, and the LLM is retrained on these shorter \rtx[s].
-CoT-Valve \cite{ma2025cotvalve} extends this idea by introducing a parameter that adds explicit control over the reasoning length after fine-tuning.
-CALM \cite{schuster2022confident} also keeps its outputs in the token space, but saves compute by making layer-wise token-level early-exit decisions. \looseness=-1
+LightThinker \cite{zhang2025lightthinker} uses an idea similar to AutoCompressor \cite{chevalier2023adapting}, where each reasoning step is generated as discrete tokens first, compressed, and then the compressed summary of the reasoning thus far is fed back into the LLM to generate the next step. \looseness=-1

 \textbf{Early-Exit Reasoning. } These methods seek to make reasoning more efficient by terminating the \rtx early.
 All existing methods use a consistency-based approach, injecting the \texttt{</think>} token at various points to force the model to generate an answer or a useful signal.
 Some methods, like EAT \cite{wang2025entropy}, DEER \cite{yang2025dynamic}, ES-CoT \cite{mao2025earlystopping}, and Dynasor \cite{fu2025efficiently} are training-free; they track signals throughout the reasoning process and exit when a threshold is crossed.
 Other methods, like SpecExit \cite{yang2025specexit}, Learn To Stop \cite{liu2025answer}, Thought Calibration \cite{wu2025thought}, and FlashThink \cite{jiang2025flashthink} rely on training a separate probe classifier by using consistency as the main approach for gathering their training signals.
 By contrast, our work constructs a training signal to predict the immediate arrival of \ans, thereby training on hindsight-optimal length \rtx[s].
 In addition, our work does not require threshold tuning on validation data, which is needed for Learn To Stop and Thought Calibration. \looseness=-1